SteamReviewAnalysis/SteamReviewAnalysis.github.io/index.md

 The figure below shows the games which are part of each cluster.
 Use the menu to navigate to the cluster of your choice.
 <iframe frameborder="no" border="0" marginwidth="0" marginheight="0" width="100%" height="500" src="/html/clusters.html"></iframe>
-If you know your games well, you see that the clustering worked quite well, aside from a few oddities.
+If you know your games well, you'll see that the clustering worked quite well, aside from a few oddities.

 Here are some clusters we found particulary satisfying:
 - Cluster 3, which groups grand strategy wargames such as the _Civilization_ and _Total War_ series